 After I had my airsoft guns up on eBay and Amazon, all I had to do was keep track of inventory and shipping.
 Being 15 at this time, I was ecstatic.

-I slowly started to add more products to eBay and Amazon, started sending out promotional materials with my shipments, began advertising, and started a brand name behind my business.
+I slowly started to add more products to eBay and Amazon, started sending out promotional materials with my shipments, began advertising, and started a brand name behind my online business.
 My 20 order per day average quickly swelled to 30, 40, 50 sales per day.